 - Personal note: everything is negotiable.
 Don’t be afraid to negotiate your rent, lease dates, security deposit, etc. Get creative: “I’ll take care of snow and leaf removal for X off the rent…”

-Please feel free to follow up with me, I am here to answer any questions you may have about FES, student life and living in New Haven, CT. firstname.lastname@example.org
+Please do not hesitate to reach out.
+I am here to answer any questions you may have about FES, student life, and living in New Haven. email@example.com

-Looking forward to seeing you all at open house and around campus come fall!
+Looking forward to seeing you all at the open house and then around campus come fall.